-Section 1031 of the Internal Revenue Code allows an individual or corporation to defer payment of taxes when real property (land, buildings, houses, mineral rights, etc.) is sold and other “like-kind” real property is purchased for a price equal to or greater than the net proceeds of the sale within 180 days of closing.
+Section 1031 of the Internal Revenue Code allows an individual or corporation to defer payment of taxes when real property (land, Oil & Gas interests, mineral rights, buildings, apartments, rental houses, etc.) is sold and other “like-kind” real property is purchased for a price equal to or greater than the net proceeds of the sale within 180 days of closing.

 Like-kind refers to the use of the real property.
 The “old" property and the “new" property (or properties) must be for investment purposes or business use.

 Personal property (planes, art work, etc.) are no longer eligible.

 All properties involved must be located within the USA.